Humphrys genealogy

 Resigned as Mayor 1 Oct 1923 (or 4 Oct).

-His biography in [Thom's Irish Who's Who, 1923] describes him as an "Alderman", and as "Managing Director" of "O'Mara, Ltd., Bacon Curers", living Strand House.
+His biography in [Thom's Irish Who's Who, 1923] describes him as an "Alderman", and as "Managing Director" of "O'Mara, Ltd., Bacon Curers".
+In 1923 he is living at Strand House.

 Strong supporter of Fianna Fail (founded 1926).